-MSCI monitors the full company market capitalization (issuer level) of the Market Investable Equity Universes on a monthly basis as a part of its ongoing maintenance.
-As a reminder, the full company market capitalization is the aggregate security market capitalization of all listed and unlisted securities of an issuer14.
-Additional securities identified for existing index constituents by the tenth business day of a given month will be introduced on the third business day of the following month.
+MSCI monitors the full company market capitalization (issuer level) of companies in the Market Investable Equity Universes on a monthly basis as a part of its ongoing maintenance.
+As a reminder, the full company market capitalization is the aggregate security market capitalization of all listed and unlisted securities of an issuer.
+Additional securities of existing index constituents identified by the tenth business day of a given month will be introduced on the third business day of the following month.
 Please note that Number of Shares (NOS), Foreign Inclusion Factors (FIF) and weights in the MSCI indexes are not affected by the updates.